chainer/chainermn/docs/source/installation/troubleshooting.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 When you run MPI programs, all hosts must have the same Python binary
-and script files on the same path.
-First, check the python binary and
+and script files in the same path.
+First, check that the python binary and
 version are identical among hosts.
 Be careful if you are using `pyenv`
 or `Anaconda`.::